-Even though Whirling Disease is benign to humans and other mammals, responsible hikers, paddlers and anglers should know about the disease and what we can do to help preserve the fish populations and the ecosystems around the trails that we love.
+Even though whirling disease is benign to humans and other mammals, responsible hikers, paddlers and anglers should know about the disease and what we can do to help preserve the fish populations and the ecosystems around the trails that we love.

-A Microscopic Parasite
+Whirling Disease Is A Microscopic Parasite

 Whirling disease is caused by a microscopic parasite, Myxobolus cerebralis, that lives in the muddy bottom of lakes and rivers.
 It is transported when the mud gets disturbed and attaches to anything in the water at the time.
 This disease results in irreparable damage to both the skeleton and neurological pathways, causing the infected fish to “whirl in circles,” which makes it difficult for them to find or catch their food and escape predators.

-Does it affect everyone?
+Does whirling disease affect everyone?

-Enjoy your water sports and remember to Clean, Drain and Dry all equipment.
+Enjoy your water sports and remember to clean, drain and dry all equipment.